Westbury, New York: 2020 census

+2010 census

 As of the 2010 United States census, there were 15,146 people, 5,078 households, and 3,523 families residing in the village.
 The population density was 6,379.0 PD/sqmi.
 The racial makeup of the village was 66% White, 20% of the population are Hispanic White or White Latino, 12% African American, and 2.0% Asian.

 There were 5,078 households, out of which 31.0% had children under the age of 18 living with them, 52.4% were married couples living together, 11.6% had a female householder with no husband present, and 30.6% were non-families.
 24.4% of all households were made up of individuals, and 8.1% had someone living alone who was 65 years of age or older.
 The average household size was 3.0 and the average family size was 3.5.

+Income and poverty

 In 2010, the US Census Bureau estimated the median income for a household in the village was $100,000 and the median income for a family was $135,000.
 The per capita income for the village was $44,000.

+Demographic profile

 Westbury is made up of European Americans, Black Americans, Spanish Americans and Caribbeans; particularly Haitians, Guyanese, and Jamaicans.
 Many of the Hispanics are of Salvadoran, Honduran, and Mexican origin.
 Many of the remaining Italian-Americans in the village trace their origins to the town of Durazzano in Southern Italy, and are closely related.
 A great number still reside on the Hill across from Saint Brigid's Church.
 The nickname for the Village, "A Community for All Seasons," was adapted after The Greater Westbury Community Coalition ran a slogan contest shortly after the 1966 release of the Oscar-winning Best Movie, A Man for All Seasons.
 The film was about Sir Thomas More who was portrayed as a man of the utmost principle.
 The winning slogan: “A Community For All Seasons" was a take-off on the movie's title and was meant to suggest that Westbury was a good place to live, a place that stood for accepting people of all sorts, a community that embraced diversity.

+Government

+As of April 2026, the Mayor of Westbury is Peter I. Cavallaro, the First Deputy Mayor is Steven L. Corte, the Second Deputy Mayor is Beaumont A. Jefferson, and the Village Trustees are Vincent Abbatiello, Steven L. Corte, Beaumont A. Jefferson, and Pedro A. Quintanilla.

+Politics

+In the 2024 U.S. presidential election, the majority of Westbury voters voted for Kamala D. Harris (D).

 Education

+Schools

 The Village of Westbury is served primarily by the Westbury Union Free School District, although the westernmost portions of the village are served by the Carle Place Union Free School District.

+Library

+Westbury, in its entirety, is served by the Westbury Memorial Public Library, with the portions zoned for Westbury's schools being located within the Westbury Library District and the portions zoned for Carle Place's schools serviced by the library through contract.